ilios/user-guide/courses-and-sessions/courses/README.md

 ## My Courses

-By default, all courses for the selected school are displayed.
+Initially, all courses for the selected school are displayed.
 There is a pair of buttons acting as a switch at the top left of the screen which will change into My Courses when clicked as shown below.

+This selection is retained so the next time you log in, the setting from the previous session stays selected in this context.

 **Original appearance:**